Pick-and-place machine: 2010 onwards

+Developments until 2025

+Since 2010, pick-and-place machines have undergone significant advancements driven by the demands of electronics manufacturing services (EMS) and the proliferation of surface-mount devices (SMDs).
+Modern machines increasingly incorporate machine vision systems, artificial intelligence, and advanced software for real-time optimization of the placement process.
+There is a growing emphasis on flexible manufacturing and rapid changeover, allowing for efficient production of both high-mix, low-volume and high-volume assemblies.
+Furthermore, the integration of Internet of Things (IoT) connectivity and data analytics has enabled predictive maintenance and improved overall equipment effectiveness (OEE) in contemporary pick-and-place operations.

 Operation

 The placement equipment is part of a larger overall machine that carries out specific programmed steps to create a PCB assembly.
 Several sub-systems work together to pick up and correctly place the components onto the PCB.
 These systems normally use pneumatic suction cups, attached to a plotter-like device to allow the cup to be accurately manipulated in three dimensions.
 Additionally, each nozzle can be rotated independently.

 Component feeds

 Surface mount components are placed along the front (and often back) faces of the machine.
 Most components are supplied on paper or plastic tape, in tape reels that are loaded onto feeders mounted to the machine.
-Larger integrated circuits (ICs) are sometimes supplied arranged in trays which are stacked in a compartment.
+Larger integrated circuits (ICs) are sometimes supplied and arranged in trays which are stacked in a compartment.
 More commonly used ICs will be provided in tapes rather than trays or sticks.
 Improvements in feeder technology mean that tape format is becoming the preferred method of presenting parts on an SMT machine.

-Early feeder heads were much bulkier, and as a result it was not designed to be the mobile part of the system.
+Early feeder heads were much bulkier, and as a result, it was not designed to be the mobile part of the system.
 Rather, the PCB itself was mounted on a moving platform that aligned the areas of the board to be populated with the feeder head above.